jacobhoffmann257/Army-Stat-Wiki/README.md

-# Rails Template
+# Army Stat Checker
-Unit Stat search platform:
+Army Stat search platform:

 Let anyone view the rules for individual units, along with there stats and weapons profiles.
 Allow the user to navigate based on the faction and the role of the unit.